MichaelKazembe/alx-low_level_programming/0x05-pointers_arrays_string/README.md

 Write a function that swaps the values of two integers.

 2-strlen.c
-Write a function that returns the length of a string.
+Write a function that returns the length of a string

+3-puts.c
+Write a function that prints a string, followed by a new line, to stdout